 Rebates and incentives are often offered by federal, state or local governments as well power companies and utilities.
 These incentives could be in the form of manufacturer rebates, tax credits or tax deductions.
-Depending on your geographic area and the specific air conditioner purchased, these incentives can often provide more than $1,000, which will significantly reduce the cost of the ac unit.
+Depending on your geographic area and the specific air conditioner purchased, these incentives on rebates can often provide more than $1,000, which will significantly reduce the cost of the ac unit.

 Is it worth purchasing a new air conditioning unit that has a higher SEER rating?

 To determine whether the cost of a higher efficiency system is worth the incentives and energy benefits, calculate the estimated time the efficiency savings will pay for the cost of the air conditioning unit.
 Use the Energy.Gov website to assist you in calculating the estimated savings on a new ac unit.
-The actual savings you receive will be based upon on the air conditioner cost, the amount of incentive available, your geographic climate and your area’s cost of electricity.
+The actual savings you receive will be based upon the air conditioner cost, the amount of incentive available, your geographic climate, and your area’s cost of electricity.

 There are numerous online resources for researching ac rebates and incentives?
 We’ve identified some of the most reliable sources of information to research air conditioner incentives.

 You will find searchable databases on these websites that provide a plethora of information on energy policies, renewable energy, and energy-efficiency.